What Is a Certified Dementia Practitioner?

 “Reality orientation” is a technique in which information about time, place, or person is offered to help someone understand their surroundings.
 When used to aid those with dementia, reality orientation can be more harmful than helpful.
 Directing a resident to real time orientation often brings out challenging behaviors such as anger, confusion, distrust, and suspicion.
 In addition to being ineffective, it can contribute to feelings of depression or isolation.

 If a memory care resident believes they are in their 20s or 30s, the forwarding-thinking approach encourages caregivers to join that person in their reality rather than dissuade them from their beliefs.
 In doing so, the chances of agitation are reduced, and caregivers may even learn about the resident in the process!

 Communities Where All Caregivers Are Certified Dementia Practitioners

 Meeting you where you are, when you are.
-That is the promise of the Care Services team at Senior Living Communities, LLC.
+That is the promise of the Care Services team at The Stratford.
 At our communities, every frontline caregiver is a Certified Dementia Practitioner, which empowers them with the confidence and knowledge to provide quality care.

 How We Train Our Staff

 The Stratford follows through with the promise to provide individualized care by supporting staff members as they go through training to become a Certified Dementia Practitioner.
 Setting up opportunities for our staff members to further their education and career through certifications is a benefit for both our communities and staff members.
 Being a Certified Dementia Practitioner means more than an added notation to a resume, it is the trusted care and confidence that staff members are able to provide a high standard of care for Members.
 To learn more about the NCCDP’s Alzheimer’s Disease and Dementia Care: Click Here.